dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-alter-the-typography-of-text.md

 ---
-title: How-to Alter the Typography of Text
+title: How to Alter the Typography of Text
 description: This topic demonstrates how altered and default typographic properties of text render on screen and show how to set typographic property of text programmatically ms.date: "03/30/2017"
 dev_langs: